 - For additional security, you can protect agains "replays" of the exact same HTTP requests content by ensuring that the value contained in the

-claim is a value that was never seen by your server before (no need to keep this value longer than the token'sexp
+jticlaim is a value that was never seen by your server before (no need to keep this value longer than the token'sexpiration date).